State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Fines and Penalties

-Connecticut imposes penalties for violations of its telemarketing laws, particularly for breaches involving automated dialing without consent or failures in DNC compliance.
+Connecticut penalizes violators of its telemarketing laws, particularly those involving automated dialing without consent or failures to comply with DNC regulations.

 Standard fines range from $500 to $1,000 per violation, with additional penalties for repeat offenses or deceptive practices.
 In serious cases, the Connecticut Attorney General may pursue civil penalties and restitution orders to compensate affected consumers and ensure compliance.